Manila, Beijing resume talks on South China Sea, energy security

 Sign up now: Get insights on Asia's fast-moving developments

-MANILA/HANOI, March 28 - The Philippines and China have resumed high-level talks this week over the disputed South China Sea, exploring preliminary steps toward oil and gas cooperation while addressing energy and fertilizer supply issues amid the ongoing Middle East conflict, the Philippine foreign ministry said.
+MANILA/HANOI - The Philippines and China have resumed high-level talks this week over the disputed South China Sea, exploring preliminary steps towards oil and gas cooperation while addressing energy and fertiliser supply issues amid the ongoing Middle East conflict, the Philippine foreign ministry said.

 The 11th round of talks under a bilateral consultation mechanism established in 2017 was the first such meeting since January 2025.

-Manila "firmly reiterated its principled positions," raising concerns about incidents threatening Filipino personnel and fishermen, and underscoring the importance of diplomacy, communication, and adherence to international law, the ministry said in a statement on Saturday.
+Manila “firmly reiterated its principled positions,” raising concerns about incidents threatening Filipino personnel and fishermen, and underscoring the importance of diplomacy, communication, and adherence to international law, the ministry said, in a statement on March 28.

-Both sides discussed initial exchanges on oil and gas cooperation and emphasized stable energy and fertilizer access.
+Both sides discussed initial exchanges on oil and gas cooperation and emphasised stable energy and fertiliser access.

 Further consultations between the countries’ foreign ministers are planned for later this year.